Seminar

 Supervisor: Jona Herrmann

-Wireless Local Area Networks (WLAN) based on the IEEE 802.11 standard are very important for mobile devices, as this is the only way they can access the network and finally the Internet.
+Wireless Local Area Networks (WLANs) based on the IEEE 802.11 standard are very important for mobile devices, as this is the only way they can access the network and, finally, the Internet.
 Typically, many devices are connected to the same WLAN and use it at the same time.
 Therefore, a Media Access Control (MAC) protocol is required to coordinate access to the shared medium.

 Supervisor: Lukas Epple